Mount Bures Community Web Site

 1889.Caroline bought from her mother Mary Newman.
 The house is now mainly rebuilt though part of the north end may be original or was possibly a barn attached.

 1960s.
-The Town House (TM) and The Retreat were other names used, until John and Janet Forbes-Hunter re-used the original Solliers name.
+The Town House (TM) and The Retreat were other names used for Sollyers, until John and Janet Forbes-Hunter re-used the original Sollyersname.

-Apparently Solliers was a double tenement for two centuries before 1797 when it became the Poor House.
+Apparently Sollyers was a double tenement for two centuries before 1797 when it became the Poor House.
 No registers for the Poor House are known as yet.